Arm Recovery Drill

 HOw to Practice?

-Practice this by just doing the recovery movement – Complete this one arm at a time with your other arm on a kick board.
+Practice this by just doing the recovery movement – Complete this one arm at a time with your other arm on a kick board or using a pipe.

 STOP the arm at the end of the stroke - body rotated in the optimal position.